dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 <Usage documentation follows, not shown.>
 ```

+## Updating the tools

+Use `dotnet tool update --global dotnet-ef` to update the tools to the latest available version, install a specific version by appending `--version <VERSION>` to your command.

 ## Using the tools

 Before using the tools, you might have to create a startup project or set the environment.